Intergenerational Mental Health: keeping parents and babies in mind in perinatal mental health work

 We welcome posters showing innovative research and/or practice.
 Submit your poster here.

 The Maternal Mental Health Alliance introduces the first perinatal mental health awards.
 These inaugural awards will recognise best practice and achievement in:

-Emma Cadywould award for perinatal mental health education and training
+Perinatal mental health education and training award

 This award is for an education, training or service provider that has shown innovation and leadership in improving perinatal mental health practice knowledge and competence through teaching or training.
 This could be either a local or a national initiative, be face-to-face or digital.